-In this tutorial we will show you how to install LAMP server on your Debian 10 Buster.
-For those of you who didn’t know, LAMP (a server stack) represents a full featured stack containing the most popular web server known as Apache, the most popular database server MySQL and the most popular open-source web programming language known as PHP.
+In this tutorial, we will show you how to install the LAMP Stack on Debian 10.
+For those of you who didn’t know, LAMP (a server stack) represents a full-featured stack containing the most popular web server known as Apache, the most popular database server MySQL and the most popular open-source web programming language known as PHP.
 All components are free and open-source software, and the combination is suitable for building dynamic web pages.

 Install LAMP Stack on Debian 10 Buster